khalilrah/Power-BI--Finance-Dashboard-/README.md

 Interactive Visualizations: Allows users to filter by date, transaction type (expenses, savings, income), and other key components.
 User-Friendly Interface: Easy to navigate and interpret the financial health of a company or individual.
 ### Tools :
-- Excel - Data Cleaning (ETL) [Download here](https://
+- Excel - Data Cleaning (ETL)
 - Power BI - Creating reports

 ## Dataset Description :
 Finance Data : the primary datast used for this analysis is the "Finance_data.csv" file , containing detailed information